 Asana is a project management platform that includes features to help build and track workflows.
 It’s focused on systems for clarity, accountability, and meeting project goals.

-- Integrations with popular CRMs, Zapier integration, and platforms like Slack and Salesforce.
+• Integrations: This includes connections with popular CRMs, Zapier, and platforms like Slack and Salesforce.

-- Resource management features to support teams during the workflow, including workload and time tracking, which can then be visualized in a reporting dashboard.
+• Resource management features: These support teams throughout the workflow, including workload and time tracking, which can then be visualized in a reporting dashboard.

 Asana is well known for its flexible, attractive layout and user-friendly interface.
 Teams that choose this platform can switch between calendars, boards, and list views, as well as basic Gantt charts, to set up and oversee their work.